Hisses & Kisses

 Hisses was a scruffy black-and-white cat with no home of his own.

-His fur was messy from roaming the streets, his tummy always rumbled with hunger, and he slept behind staircases or beside trash bins to stay warm.
+His fur was tangled from roaming the streets.
+His tummy always rumbled.
+He slept behind staircases or beside trash bins to stay warm.

 But more than anything, Hisses felt lonely.
 His heart ached for a friend.